Better Buses for East Midlands

 Pushing for Better Buses in the East Midlands

-The EMCCA Climate Coalition sent the Mayor a briefing on Rethinking how transport is funded in the East Midlands, which includes recommendations on sustainable travel measures such as public control of buses and more rural bus services (April 2025).
+The EMCCA Climate Coalition sent the Mayor a briefing on Rethinking how transport is funded in the East Midlands, which includes recommendations on sustainable travel measures such as public control of buses and more rural bus services (June 2025).

 Submitted public questions on buses and presented the Mayor with some Better Bus Biscuits at a meeting of the EMCCA Transport and Digital Connectivity Committee (March 2025)

-Petition calling on the Mayor to bring buses back into public control (February 2025).
+Launched Petition calling on the Mayor to bring buses back into public control (February 2025).

 Protest about the lack of bus information, including printed timetables and information at bus-stops, in Bakewell (April 2024).
 See articles in the Derby Telegraph and the Derbyshire Times.